PaddleFlow/NoirPvCuda/README.md

 This is a crossover project of [NoirVisor](https://github.com/Zero-Tang/NoirVisor) and [PaddlePaddle](https://github.com/PaddlePaddle).

 ## Components
-There are four components in this project:
+There are five components in this project:

 - User Hypervisor
 - Guest Console
 - GpuOpManager
 - Paravirtualized Kernel
+- Debug Agent

 ### User Hypervisor
-The User Hypervisor hosts the Guest by providing a series of paravirtualized hardwares including timer, file I/O, etc. \
+The User Hypervisor hosts the Guest by providing a series of paravirtualized hardwares including timer, file I/O, etc.
-User-Hypervisor would also provide a JTAG-level debugging agent to aid the development of Paravirtualized Kernel.

 ### Guest Console
-The Guest Console is a separate program that uses pipelining-over-named-pipes algorithm in order to virtualize the Console Hardware for Guest.
+The Guest Console is a separate program that uses pipelining-over-named-pipes paradigm in order to virtualize the Console Hardware for Guest.

 ### GpuOpManager
 The GpuOpManager is a GPU scheduler that aims to provide best performance for high-priority deep-learning jobs.

 ### Paravirtualized Kernel
-The Paravirtualized Kernel is a minimal OS kernel that relies on resources provided by User Hypervisor and dispatches resources to processes in Guest.
+The Paravirtualized Kernel is a minimal OS kernel that relies on resources provided by User Hypervisor and that dispatches resources to processes in Guest.

+### Debug Agent
+The Debug Agent is a fundamental facility that offers quasi-JTAG-level debugging of paravirtualized kernel.

 ## License
 This project is licensed under the Apache 2.0 License.